 F. A Tenant may not request a transfer for one year after refusal of a suitable unit without good cause.

 2. Transfers are prioritized in the following order.
-The Leasing and Occupancy Manager has the discretion to make exceptions to the priorities.
+The Leasing, Occupancy and Compliance Manager has the discretion to make exceptions to the priorities.
 Also, all transfer offers depend upon unit availability.

 A. Emergency: Emergency transfers are: